DevKylian/Raspberry_Status/README.md

 # 🍇 Raspberry Status

 > Welcome to my Github!
-  Welcome to my Github!
 You will find on this directory, An optimized dashboard, allowing you to see very quickly, the main information of your Raspberry Pi !
   Also view the status of the services you want, as well as the performance of it !

 > For the moment, only the design is available!